LaubPlusCo/Helix.Module.Sdk/README.md

 The latter enable developers to work solely in Visual Studio code even on old aspnet mvc or webforms solutions.

 > **Disclaimer**
-> This build SDK started as a proof-of-concept and is still very much work in progress.
+> This concept started as a proof-of-concept and is still very much work in progress.
 > The build SDK is already being used on "live" solutions however using it is your own responsibility.
 It is still in a pre-release state which means you should expect features to be missing, some manual setup, potential bugs and perhaps breaking changes in upcoming versions.